 After all that time travel to shake her up, you’d think she would be eager to plant her feet firmly in her own time.
 But, no, she went straight back to the mid 1800s, playing Queen Victoria in Victoria.

 Writers often find that themselves zipping back and forth through time just to complete one novel.

 Ghostwriters get even worse jet lag.
 They often live in multiple time zones, all at once.
 They might be working simultaneously on a romance novel set in early San Francisco, a drama unfolding in the court of Alexander the Great and a sci fi adventure at some unknown date in a dystopian future.

 Any writer can travel in time, but to do it well takes effort.
 Future travel is easy.
 We all know we’ll wear fish in our ears and scramble our particles in transporter beams.

-Getting the past right is a little more challenging.
+Getting the past right in historical fiction is a little more challenging.
 Here is a good starter guide to getting the past right.
 Of course, it’s just a guide.
 Every book is different.

 Time Travel Tips for Writers

 You should have at least two timelines before you even start writing.
 The first timeline, which is probably most obvious, is the timeline of the story you are writing about.

 You might create several timelines for this, covering the protagonist, the antagonist and perhaps a few of the other main characters.
 You might even set out their events on two sides of a single line.